Sandworms of Dune: Climax

-The ultimate Kwisatz Haderach
+Ultimate Kwisatz Haderach

 Sheeana and the young Leto II ghola free the sandworms from the Ithaca's cargo hold, and the worms wreak havoc throughout Synchrony.
 Leto II regains his memories, and after the battle is finished, he tells Sheeana that he must now go back into the dreaming.
 Leto walks into the belly of the largest worm, Monarch, and the seven worms twist together and join into one giant superworm before digging deep into the ground.

 Fresh from fighting the thinking machines outside on Synchrony with Sheeana, Duncan enters the chamber where a recovering Paul, his memories now restored, reveals that Duncan is the final Kwisatz Haderach, having evolved and perfected himself through thousands of years of ghola rebirth and altered DNA.
-Erasmus, the independent-minded robot, explains that he was the mastermind behind the rebuilding of the Synchronized Worlds.
+Erasmus, the independent-minded robot, explains that he, not Omnius, was the mastermind behind the rebuilding of the Synchronized Worlds.

 A mutinous Khrone declares that the universe now belongs to his Face Dancers, as both humans and machines have been crippled.
 Amused by Khrone's attempt to seize power, Erasmus explains that a fail-safe system had been built into the Face Dancers.
 Erasmus kills Khrone and his party—and then all enhanced Face Dancers across the universe—with the simple flip of a mental switch.
-The immediate death of so many Face Dancers exposes how much they have infiltrated human society.
+The immediate death of so many Face Dancers exposes how much they had infiltrated human society.

 Erasmus then offers Duncan a choice.
-With both humans and thinking machines battered and beaten, Duncan can choose either destruction for one side or recovery and healing for both.
-Choosing peace over victory, Duncan and Erasmus then merge minds.
+With humans battered and thinking machines beaten in Kralizec, the great prophesied battle, Duncan can choose either destruction for one side or recovery and healing for both.
+Choosing peace over victory, Duncan then merges minds with Erasmus.
 Erasmus imparts to Duncan all the codes required to run the Synchronized Worlds, as well as all of his knowledge.
 Duncan now stands as the bridge between humans and machines.

-With little left for him, Erasmus again expresses his desire to learn everything possible about what it is to be human—he asks for Duncan to help him die.
-As Duncan shuts Erasmus down, he shares one of the many deaths he experienced with the robot.
+With little left for himself, Erasmus again expresses his desire to learn everything possible about what it is to be human—he asks for Duncan to help him die.
+As Duncan shuts down Erasmus, now in the form of Marty, he shares with the robot many of the deaths he experienced.
+A version of Erasmus continues in Duncan's mind.

 Back in the Old Empire, Murbella's forces are preparing to attack Omnius's second wave when the machines suddenly stop.
 With the Oracle having taken Omnius, a Navigator brings Murbella to Synchrony.
-She and Duncan are reunited, and he explains his intent to end the divide between humans and thinking machines—the two will co-exist.
-Duncan gives Synchrony to Sheeana for her Orthodox Sisterhood, while he returns with Murbella to help lead the new human-machine mode of life.
+She and Duncan are reunited, and he meets his daughter Supreme Bashar Janess Idaho; he explains his intent to end the divide between humans and thinking machines—the two will co-exist.
+Duncan gives Synchrony to Sheeana for her Orthodox Sisterhood, while he returns to Chapterhouse with Murbella to help lead the new human-machine mode of life.